angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 In ES6,  `let` and `const` keywords were added to be used in place of `var`

-* **let** provides the same functionality as `var` however the scope of the variable is the code block it is defined, instead of the whole function.
-This avoids some pitfalls that may happen using `var` as let rules are more intuitive.
+* **let** provides the same functionality as `var` however the scope of the variable is the code block in which it is defined, instead of the whole function.
+This avoids some pitfalls that may happen using `var` as _let_ rules are more intuitive.
-* **const** declares a variable that can not be reassigned, this means that for primitive values \(string, number, boolean, null, undefined\) it cannot be modified.
-Objects, however, can be modified, even if they are constant, but the variable will always reference the same object.
+* **const** declares a variable that can not be reassigned, this means that for primitive values \(string, number, boolean, null, undefined\) it cannot be modified. _Objects_, however, can be modified, even if they are constant, but the variable will always reference the same object.

 ```js
 const a="Hello";